-Trump’s attorney quits and reveals infighting among his legal team – latest
+E Jean Caroll targets Trump again after his derogatory CNN town hall smears

 ‘President Trump is always right’ declares campaign with old post saying Disney would kill Florida investment

-Former New York mayor and 9/11 ‘hero’ accused of serial sexual assault by former aide

-Damning new evidence spells trouble for Trump in Mar-a-Lago classified documents probe
+Damning new Mar-a-Lago papers evidence spells trouble for Trump

-Donald Trump’s legal troubles could be heating up after the National Archives found a trove of records proving the former president knew he shouldn’t have taken classified documents to Mar-a-Lago, according to a report.
+Donald Trump’s legal troubles could be hotting up after the National Archives found a trove of records proving the former president knew he shouldn’t have taken classified documents to Mar-a-Lago, according to a report.

 The National Archives sent a letter, obtained by CNN, to Mr Trump this week revealing that it had found 16 presidential records showing he and his top advisers were aware of the correct declassification process when he was in the White House.